 Thin skin can also increase the likelihood of bruising.
 Skin naturally thins with age, making some people more prone to bruising.
 Corticosteroids can also thin the skin.

 Bruising isn’t a typical psoriasis symptom.
-However, some people living with this common skin condition find that they bruise easily, as MyPsoriasisTeam members have described:
+However, some people living with this common skin condition find that they bruise easily.

-If you bruise easily, talk to your healthcare provider.
-It could be a sign of an underlying medical issue — or it may be nothing to worry about.
+If you bruise easily, talk with your healthcare provider.
+This symptom could be a sign of an underlying medical issue — or it may be nothing to worry about.
 It might also be a side effect of your psoriasis treatment.

-Bruises may be a side effect of some psoriasis treatments.
-For example, the following medications may cause bruising:
+Bruising may be a side effect of some psoriasis treatments, including the following medications.

 Corticosteroids are a common and effective treatment for psoriasis.
 They work by calming or reducing immune system activity.
-Suppressing the immune system helps control overactive immune responses but can also make the body more vulnerable to infections.
 According to the National Psoriasis Foundation, easy bruising is a potential side effect of this type of treatment.

 If your dermatology provider recommends a topical steroid cream or ointment, tell them if you notice any physical changes, including increased bruising, after using it.
 In addition to thinning the skin, corticosteroids like prednisone can affect the blood’s ability to clot, which may lead to bruising.

-Acitretin (Soriatane) is another psoriasis treatment that can cause bruising.
+Acitretin is another psoriasis treatment that may cause bruising.
 A vitamin A product, this oral retinoid is mainly used for pustular psoriasis.
 It’s not usually the first treatment doctors choose for plaque psoriasis today.
 When combined with phototherapy (an ultraviolet light treatment), acitretin can also treat plaque psoriasis.
-Other side effects of retinoids include joint pain, fatigue, headaches, and depression.
+Other side effects of acitretin include joint pain and headaches.

 Seek immediate medical care if you notice easy bruising while taking methotrexate.
 Bruising isn’t a common side effect of this disease-modifying antirheumatic drug (DMARD).
 It sometimes means that the drug is affecting the bone marrow, which makes blood cells.
 This can happen even at normal doses and is a serious side effect.
-With other psoriasis treatments, bruising is more common and usually not a cause for concern.
+With some other psoriasis treatments, bruising may occur and is often less serious.

 Ask your healthcare provider how to minimize this side effect.
 Your doctor may suggest injecting the medication slowly, rotating the injection site, and using ice to numb the area before and after the injection.
 You can also ask your care team to watch you do a few injections.
 They may have tips for reducing bruising and other side effects.